 Is an Ultrawide Monitor Worth it for Gaming?

 The 33% bigger width ultrawide monitor offers is hands-on appealing for gamers.
-Especially for competitive and immersive gaming, the wider field of view can make all the difference.
-Like:
+Especially when it comes to competitive and immersive gaming – two of the most popular genres – having a wider field of view can make all the difference.
+For example:

 - You can see more surroundings and enemies.

-- You can spot hidden items and clues.
+- Easier to spot hidden items and clues.

 An average ultrawide monitor costs anywhere between $200 to $800.
 However, depending on your purpose, the price difference can be significant.
 Below is a table showing the average price ranges of different ultrawide monitors and their suitability for gaming:

 |$200 to $300||75-144 Hz||1080-1440p||21:9||Acceptable for gaming.
 The option to choose a curved monitor unlocks.|

 |$300 to $450||75-160 Hz||1440p||21:9||Good for gaming, better response rate.|